svenjacobs/reveal/README.md

 }
 ```

-The scope of the overlay content composable provides the `align()` modifier to align the item either
+The scope of the overlay content composable provides `align()` modifiers to align the item either to
-to the start, top, end or bottom of the reveal area.
+the start, top, end or bottom of the reveal area.

 `Reveal` provides two click listeners: `onRevealableClick` is called when the reveal area is clicked
 with the key of the current revealable as the first argument. `onOverlayClick` is called when the